 The 2021 LIGE smartwatch has a very clean and subtle design.
 Nothing fanciful, nothing that sticks out like a sore thumb.
-The watch face is supposedly made of Gorilla glass… or at least something that is similar to the “common glass” on smartphones.
+The watch face is supposedly made of Gorilla glass… Not sure about that claim, but it is at least similar to the “common glass” on smartphones.
 Yes, this is another annoying fingerprint and smear magnet.

 As for the display itself, I didn’t have a lot of expectations for a budget smartwatch to have anything decent.
 But I was pleasantly surprised, and this screen is bright enough even outdoors (just don’t put this against a full afternoon sun).